mozilla/releases-comm-central/mail/components/addrbook/docs/directories.md

 - `UID` - Unique identifier for the directory.
 - `URI`/`dirPrefId` - Other ways to refer to the directory.
 These should be considered deprecated, but remain commonly used in the code.
+- `dirType` - A constant used to identify directory type, as shown below.
+(Somewhat arbitrary values, always use the constants.)
 - `childNodes` - An array of mailing lists in the directory.
 - `childCards` - An array of contacts and mailing lists in the directory.